markandtwin/meds5420_LR/README.md

 ## Directory Structure
-Prepare a folder in your user diretory for today's long-read RNA-seq data processing, with the substucture like this:
+Prepare a folder in your user diretory for this week's long-read RNA-seq data processing, with the substucture like this:
 ```
 ├── scripts/
 │   ├── 01_nanoplot_fastq_qc.sh
 │   ├── 02_minimap2.sh
 │   ├── 03_nanoplot_bam_qc.sh
 │   ├── 04_featureCounts.sh
+|   ├── 05_shiba.sh
 └── eofiles/
 ```
 For the scripts for each step, you can either copy it from the instruction below or from `/home/FCAM/meds5420/Zhang_LR/scripts/`.